wmhafiz/palia-garden-helper/docs/BACKWARD_COMPATIBILITY.md

-# Palia Garden Planner - Backward Compatibility Implementation
+# Palia Garden Planner - Backward Compatibility

+This document outlines the backward compatibility implementation for migrating save layouts from the original Vue.js Palia Garden Planner to the new React implementation.

 ## Overview

-This document describes the implementation of backward compatibility for save layout codes between the original Vue.js garden planner and the new React implementation.
-The system supports all save code versions from 0.1 to 0.4, ensuring that users can seamlessly migrate their garden layouts.
+The React implementation provides **complete backward compatibility** with Vue.js save codes from versions 0.1 through 0.4.
+All import and export functionality is based on Palia Garden Planner save codes, ensuring seamless migration and interoperability between the Vue.js and React versions.

+## Supported Features

+### Import/Export

+- **Import**: Supports Vue.js save codes from versions 0.1-0.4
+- **Export**: Generates v0.4 format save codes compatible with both Vue.js and React versions
+- **Local Storage**: Gardens are saved locally using Vue.js save codes (not JSON)
+- **Automatic Conversion**: Older save codes are automatically converted to v0.4 format

+### No JSON Support

+The React implementation **does not support JSON import/export**.
+All functionality is based on Palia Garden Planner save codes to maintain compatibility with the original Vue.js implementation.

 ## Save Code Format Evolution